vecnathewhisperd0/glab-cli/docs/source/stack/last.md

 ## Synopsis

-Moves to the last diff in the stack and checks out that branch
+Moves to the last diff in the stack, and checks out that branch

 ```plaintext
 glab stack last [flags]